sbelectronics/h8/h8-dram/README.md

 H8-64K-DRAM, aka "H8-Hellboard"
 https://www.smbaker.com/

+## Hellboard 0.23

+Revision 0.18 had a few bugs, such as CAS and RAS traces being broken.
+Those are all fixed.
+Also removed some circuits (such as flipflops) that were not needed.
+Kept one flipflop and the LS123 just in case they were needed.

+0.23 adds the 74S03 that was used on Willis's board to generate the RD and WR pulses for the D8203, as an option.
+This will produce very low latency on the read and write strobes, but unsude if it's actually necessary.

+Expectation is that this board will work as-is on 8085 and 8080, and on Z80 if Z80 board has "early write" enabled.
+Board should be configured to use Delayed-WE to the DRAM, and to use SACK to generate wait states.
+It's actually the period where RD or WR is asserted and SACK is not that iw when we assert WAIT.

 ## Hellboard 0.18

 With Willis's help, we analyzed the mystery DRAM board (in the ebay folder) and determined a partial netlist.
 Some insights